dyune3939/personal-site/resume.md

 University of Maryland Biological Research Department
 June 2024 – August 2024

+- Designed and conducted a multi-week experiment testing the desiccation limits of *Haloferax volcanii* archaea
+- Contributed to research exploring evolutionary aspects of eukaryotic meiosis
 - Practiced sterile laboratory techniques and procedures

-- Designed and conducted a multi-week experiment testing the desiccation limits of *Haloferax volcanii* archaea
-- Contributed to research exploring aspects of eukaryotic meiosis
+**Undergraduate Research Assistant — Das Lab**
+College of William and Mary Biological Research Department
+March 2026 – Present

+- Assisted in passaging of C. Elegans cultures as part of developmental biological research
+- Honed wet lab skills and laboratory competency

 ---